-Naturalized citizens find themselves in little better posi-

-been told to cherish our United States citizenship, those who are citizens by choice and not mere chance of birth, find their citizenship is a loan which may be recalled at any time by the Attorney General.
+Naturalized citizens find themselves in little better posi-In the two and one-half years tion.
+For while we have always been told to cherish our United States citizenship, those who are citizens by choice and not mere chance of birth, find their citizenship is a loan which may be recalled at any time by the Attorney General.